-A student enrolled in DEL 701 must show satisfactory progress in the dissertation study to be permitted to enroll in DEL 702.
-In this course, students continue to work on their prospectus and/or dissertation proposal depending on their progress made to date.
+A student enrolled in DEL701 must make substantial progress toward his/her dissertation study and advance to DEL702.
+As a result of a student's satisfactory progress upon a showing of actual progress in the dissertation study, students are permitted to enroll in DEL702.
+Students continue to work on their prospectus and/or dissertation proposal depending on their progress made to date.
+A student making progress will receive a "P" grade.
+Students who fail to meet the requirements for the course will receive a "NP" (No Pass) grade and will have to repeat the course.
 Students are allowed to repeat the course only twice.